-This is Not Art continues to imprint its distinct brand of creative art, music, writing and performance across multiple venues in the city of Newcastle.
-Participants from around the country continue to use TiNA as a platform to be inspired, share ideas, network and express their unique selves to a supportive audience.
+This is Not Art will continue into the future to imprint its distinct brand of creative art, music, writing and performance across multiple venues in the city of Newcastle.
+Emerging and experimental artists from around the country will continue to use TiNA as a platform to be inspired, share ideas, network and express their unique selves to a supportive audience.

 The 2019 festival comprised of three co-presenters:

 National Young Writers’ Festival (NYWF’s) mission is to provide a joyful, radical and transformative bootcamp for Australian writers under 35.
 The program was curated in consultation with emerging writing communities.
 Topics spanned fiction, non-fiction, poetry, spoken word, digital media, journalism, comics, games.
 The festival theme was ‘foundations’ and the program was designed to equip young writers with the tools for a successful writing career.

 Crack X partnered with five NSW based arts organisations that support emerging artists to provide creative development residencies that resulted in an outcome presented at TiNA.
 They also delivered a ‘rough and ready’ scratch night, providing an opportunity for artists to develop their process of making and experimenting with the seed of an idea.